galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Partition Occurrence Data

 By partitioning data, a dataset is divided into subsets (i.e. bins).
 A model is then built on each of subsets but one and test it on the last one (assuming that all the groups are independent).

 There is 2 possible way to partition data:

 1. Non-spatial Partition: a partition used when there is no bias due to space, time or sampling method
     1. Jakknife (k=n): each occurrence in the dataset is considered as equal to a bin.
 This is usually used when you have a small dataset with no known bias
     2. Random k-fold: partition the data randomly in a number of bins set by the user with the option `Number of Folds`
-2. Spatial Partition: a partition used when there could be biais due to time, space or sampling method
+2. Spatial Partition: a partition used when there could be bias due to time, space or sampling method
     1. Block (k=4): the area is divided in four and the different occurrences are put equally into four bins
-    2. Checkerboard 1 (k=2): two bins are used according to the position of the occurence on the grid
+    2. Checkerboard 1 (k=2): two bins are used according to the position of the occurrence on the grid
-    3. Checkerboard 2 (k=4): four bins are used according to the position of the occurence on the grid.
+    3. Checkerboard 2 (k=4): four bins are used according to the position of the occurrence on the grid.
 This require an aggregation factor, which is the size of a second grid put on a first one.
-For exemple, with a factor 4, the grids size will be 4x4
+For example, with a factor 4, the grids size will be 4x4

         ![Checkerboard 2](../../images/species-distribution-modeling/Checkerboard.png "Example of checkerboard (k=4) with a factor 4.
 Source: doi:10.0.4.87/2041-210X.12261")

-For both of these technics the number of occurrences into each bin may vary.
+For both of these techniques the number of occurrences into each bin may vary.

 > ### {% icon hands_on %} Hands-on: Partition Occurrence Data
 > 1. Go to **5 Partition Occs**